 The CPS and the police have a duty to keep disclosure under review throughout the life of a case.
 If new material comes to light in the lead up to a trial, or during a trial, then that material will be reviewed by prosecutors who will determine if it has any impact on the proceedings.
 If the new material is deemed to mean that there is no longer a realistic prospect of conviction, then the CPS is obligated to stop proceedings.

-Joint National Disclosure Improvement Plan – October update Toggle accordion
+Joint National Disclosure Improvement Plan – Phase 2, November 2018 Toggle accordion